-Creating Goals And Submitting Them For Review
+Creating OKRs And Submitting Them For Review

-If a goal is a high level goal, you may want to break it down into smaller goals and optionally assign each sub-goal to other people within the organization.
-An assigned sub goal is called a Cascaded goal.
-The assignee will become the owner of the goal that is cascaded to them.
-By default, the goal cascaded to the assignee will become their personal goal, but they may turn it into a shared goal by adding team members or they may further break it down into sub goals and cascade those sub goals to other people.
+If you have a complex goal, you may want to break it down into smaller goals and optionally assign each sub-goal to other people within the organization.
+An assigned sub goal will appear in the assignee’s list of OKRs as a Cascaded OKR.
+The assignee will become the owner of the OKR that is cascaded to them.
+By default, the sub-goal cascaded to the assignee will become their personal OKR, but they may turn it into a shared OKR by adding team members or they may further break it down into sub goals and cascade those sub goals to other people.

 To cascade a goal, first use the Key Results list to add sub goals, that represent the breakdown of the goal.
 Then assign each sub goal to another person by clicking on the avatar to the left of the sub goal title and type the first few letters of the name of the person you wish to assign the sub goal to in the Select user field.
 Choose the person from the dropdown list.
-Once you do this, the person will be notified of the assignment and the sub-goal will appear in their list of goals as a personal goal.
+Once you do this, the person will be notified of the assignment and the sub-goal will appear in their list of goals as a personal OKR.

-Setting the confidence level for a goal
+Setting the confidence level for an OKR

 - Travel expenses will be reduced by at least 25%